KingPoss/PossVault/content/private/Website Todo.md

 Possibly drop as well - Reassess the importance of this page/how much I update it.
 I could keep it going elsewhere under knowledge base, this way it's easier for me to update and keep track of.
 Otherwise, remake from blank.html template

 # Cool sites
-Remake page from blank.html template
+1. Remake page from blank.html template
+2. Update, clean up old entries, readd paintkiller, add new ppl

 # Guestbook
 Remake page from blank.html template.
 Do I really want the guestbook in it's current iteration?
 I like it, but it's also dependent on google (i mean so is my calendar), and I cant censor slurs from coming through.
 The vector of putting something malicious like an IPGrabber/screamer in the website field is also not lost on me, since all it displays is 'website', and some people may not think before they click.
 I of course get updates near instantly when someone posts something, and it's not like I receive that much web traffic, but is it something I really want?